Triceps: Function

 The triceps is an extensor muscle of the elbow joint and an antagonist of the biceps and brachialis muscles.
 It can also fixate the elbow joint when the forearm and hand are used for fine movements, e.g., when writing.
 It has been suggested that the long head fascicle is employed when sustained force generation is demanded, or when there is a need for a synergistic control of the shoulder and elbow or both.
 The lateral head is used for movements requiring occasional high-intensity force, while the medial fascicle enables more precise, low-force movements.

 With its origin on the scapula, the long head also acts on the shoulder joint and is also involved in retroversion and adduction of the arm.
 It helps stabilise the shoulder joint at the top of the humerus.

 Training

 The triceps can be worked through either isolation or compound elbow extension movements and can contract statically to keep the arm straightened against resistance.

-Isolation movements include cable push-downs, lying triceps extensions and arm extensions behind the back.
-Examples of compound elbow extension include pressing movements like the push up, bench press, close grip bench press (flat, incline or decline), military press and dips.
+Isolation movements include cable push-downs, lying triceps extensions, and arm extensions behind the back.
+Examples of compound elbow extension include pressing movements like the push up, JM press, bench press, close grip bench press (flat, incline or decline), military press and dips.
 A closer grip targets the triceps more than wider grip movements.

-Static contraction movements include pullovers, straight-arm pulldowns and bent-over lateral raises, which are also used to build the deltoids and latissimus dorsi.
+Static contraction movements include pullovers, straight-arm pulldowns, and bent-over lateral raises, which are also used to build the deltoids and latissimus dorsi.

 Ruptures of the triceps muscle are rare, and typically only occur in anabolic steroid users.